Bitdefender Review: Quick Expert Summary

 Bitdefender Internet Security — Advanced Paid Plan (Windows Only)

-Bitdefender Internet Security comes with all of the features included in Antivirus Plus, but it also adds extra features like:
+Bitdefender Internet Security comes with all of the features included in Antivirus Plus and adds extra features like:

 - Anti-spam filter.